bluecher31/hoocs/README.md

 - Shapley values [[3]]([3])
 - KernelSHAP [[4]]([4])
 Recently, there has been increasing interest in more in-depth analysis of models.
 To meet this needs, the analysis of feature interactions is inevitable.
 Therefore, this package allows to calculate arbitrary higher-order explanations.

-Importantly, it is easily extendable to other methods, which rely on marginalizing features in input space.
+Tt is extendable to other methods, which rely on marginalizing features in input space.
-This package puts a special focus on the on-manifoldness of attributions methods.
-To this end, we enable simple incorporation of new conditional distributions (*imputers*) for any kind of data modality.

 ## Installation
 ```